 We administer the Marine and Coastal Area (Takutai Moana) Act.

 We provide legal help to people charged with criminal offences through the Public Defence Service, the largest criminal law practice in New Zealand.

 We administer the Legal Aid system which pays for legal help for people who can’t afford a lawyer.

 We work with others to reduce crime and reoffending.

 We develop justice policy and provide advice to Ministers and Cabinet, which helps address a range of issues such as supporting victims, holding offenders to account and supporting human rights.

-We lead the justice sector (which is made up of the Ministry of Justice, New Zealand Police, the Department of Corrections, the Crown Law Office, the Serious Fraud Office), who work together to reduce crime and reoffending.
+We lead the justice sector (which is made up of the Ministry of Justice, New Zealand Police, the Department of Corrections, the Crown Law Office, the Serious Fraud Office, Oranga Tamariki - Ministry for Children), who work together to reduce crime and reoffending.

 We collect court-ordered fines.

 We provide 450,000 criminal conviction history checks each year, helping employers make informed decisions.